 where granted out of unregistered land, the tenant must apply to the Land Registry for first registration (using Form FR1 - First Registration application ( www.practicallaw.com/8-106-6958) ) within two months from the date of completion of the lease;

-where granted out of registered land, the tenant will want to apply to the Land Registry for registration (using Form AP1 - Application to change the register ( www.practicallaw.com/5-106-6554) ) within the priority period.
+where granted out of registered land, the tenant must apply to the Land Registry for registration (using Form FR1 - First Registration application ( www.practicallaw.com/8-106-6958) ) within two months from the date of completion of the lease, but will usually want to apply within the priority period afforded by a priority search made before completion.
 For more information on the priority period, see Practice note, The day list, priority searches and outline applications: Priority search certificate ( www.practicallaw.com/6-107-3912) .

 Provision of official copies